shaynaeim/cnn-cats-vs-dogs/README.md

-# cnn-cats-vs-dogs
+# CNN on Custom Images of Cats and Dogs
-This project builds and trains a Convolutional Neural Network (CNN) to classify images of cats and dogs, inspired by the classic Kaggle “Dogs vs. Cats” competition.
+This project demonstrates how to train a CNN from scratch using a custom dataset of cats and dogs.
+It’s designed as a code-along exercise to show how to handle your own data — from organizing directories and applying transformations, to training, validating, and testing a model built in PyTorch.